gn1264/Network-Speed-Tester/README.md

 2. Open the `index.html` file in a web browser.

 ## Usage
+1. Open the `index.html` file in a web browser.
+2. Optionally, modify the image URL or other test parameters in the code.

-1. Click the "CHECK SPEED" button to begin the speed test.
+3. Click the "CHECK SPEED" button to initiate the speed test.
-2. The loading animation will appear while the test is ongoing.
+4. Observe the loading animation indicating the ongoing test.
-3. Once the test completes, the calculated download speed will be displayed in Mbps.
+5. Once completed, the calculated download speed will be displayed in Mbps.

+**Note:** Ensure that your internet connection is stable for accurate results

 ## Code Explanation